We may earn money or products from the companies mentioned in this post.

 The Cherokeees lived in the area for thousands of years before settlers arrived.
 The Indian Removal Act made most natives east of the Mississippi River leave for Indian Territory.

-Most Cherokee were also made to leave.
+Most of the Cherokee were also made to leave.
 A Cherokee warrior helped some remain by staying in the area now known as the park.
 Another band stayed along a river in the area.

 After settlers arrived, logging became a big business.
 Logging destroyed two thirds of the park’s timber.
 Visitors and locals came together to raise money that helped form the park.